If you’re looking for frugal ideas during warmer weather, consult our page Free or nearly free Ottawa in spring, summer and fall.

 As winter arrives in Canada’s capital, Ottawa becomes a sparkling winter wonderland where affordable—or even free—activities abound indoors and out.
 Check out this list of free or nearly free activities you can enjoy in the Ottawa region when you visit during the winter season:

-- From December 4, 2019 to January 7, 2020, stroll around Ottawa’s downtown to see hundreds of thousands of twinkling lights, and head to Parliament Hill for the magical Winter Lightscapes multimedia show projected on Centre Block – all part of the Christmas Lights Across Canada program!
+- Stroll around Ottawa’s downtown to see hundreds of thousands of twinkling lights, and head to Parliament Hill for the magical Winter Lightscapes multimedia show projected on Centre Block – all part of the Winter Lights Across Canada program!

 - Visit the Ottawa Christmas Market at Lansdowne for festive food, drinks, live entertainment and seasonal goods.
-This free, European-style event takes place on weekends from November 29 to December 22, 2019 at the outdoor Casino Lac-Leamy Plaza at Lansdowne in the vibrant Glebe neighbourhood.
+This free, European-style event takes place on weekends at the outdoor Casino Lac-Leamy Plaza at Lansdowne in the vibrant Glebe neighbourhood.

 - Go skating at Skating Court, another refrigerated ice rink located at Lansdowne (in the Glebe neighbourhood, just south of Ottawa’s downtown core).
 From roughly December to mid-March, you can enjoy free open skating sessions or learn how to skate in one of its skating programs.
 Skate rentals are not available at this site.